 The CS650 and CS655 are multiparameter smart sensors that use innovative techniques to monitor soil volumetric water content, bulk electrical conductivity, and temperature.
 They estimate soil-water content for a wide range of mineral soils.
 Measurements are corrected for effects of soil texture and electrical conductivity.

 If you need a profile of the soil water content, the EasyAG and EnviroSCAN sensors are an ideal solution to measure soil moisture at multiple depths.
 Easy to install, the probes have a measurement range from oven dry to saturation.
 Integrating the probes into a data acquisition system allows the data to be telemetered back to a field station or remote computer.

-For portable volumetric water content measurements, the hand-held HS2 HydroSense® II consists of a probe and output display.
-It can be easily carried from site to site and provides immediate soil water content readings.
+For portable volumetric water content measurements, the HS2 HydroSense® II and HS2P HydroSense II Pole systems provide a probe and output display.
+They can be carried from site to site to provide immediate soil water content readings.

 Sensors from Campbell Scientific that measure soil water matric potential use heat dissipation and electrical resistance methods.
 The 229-L Matric Potential Sensor covers a water potential range from -10 J/kg to -104 J/kg by using the temperature response of a heating element embedded in a ceramic matrix.
 A constant current source is available for reliable and precise heating.
-Sixteen 229-L sensors are easily multiplexed to a single datalogger differential input channel using a multiplexer.
+Sixteen 229-L sensors are easily multiplexed to a single data logger differential input channel using a multiplexer.
 Watermark and Delmhorst electrical resistance sensors provide an inexpensive method of measuring smaller matric potential ranges.